michielpost/Q42.HueApi/README.md

 	client.Initialize("mypersonalappkey");

-### Control the lamps
+### Control the lights
-Main usage of this library is to be able to control your lamps.
-We use a LampCommand for that.
-A LampCommand can be send to one or more / multiple lamps.
-A LampCommand can hold a color, effect, on/off etc.
+Main usage of this library is to be able to control your lights.
+We use a LightCommand for that.
+A LightCommand can be send to one or more / multiple lights.
+A LightCommand can hold a color, effect, on/off etc.

-	var command = new LampCommand();
+	var command = new LightCommand();
 	command.On = true;

 There are some helpers to set a color on a command:

-	//Turn the lamp on and set a Hex color for the command command.TurnOn().SetColor("FF00AA")
+	//Turn the light on and set a Hex color for the command command.TurnOn().SetColor("FF00AA")

-LampCommands also support Effects and Alerts
+LightCommands also support Effects and Alerts

 	//Blink once
 	command.Alert = Alerts.Once;